z00100001/z00100001/README.md

 }
 ````

 I’m a Computer Science student with a focus on software systems, NLP, AI, and Mathematics.
-I’m constantly building toward something more ambitious — from local-first inference models to infrastructure-level debugging tools.
-I care deeply about privacy, performance, and building.

 ---